German Evangelical Church

-The German Evangelical Church (Deutsche Evangelische Kirche) was a successor to the German Evangelical Church Confederation from 1933 until 1945.
+The German Evangelical Church (Deutsche Evangelische Kirche) was a successor to the German Protestant Church Confederation from 1933 until 1945.
+It is also known in English as the Protestant Reich Church (Evangelische Reichskirche) and colloquially as the Reich Church (Reichskirche).

-The German Christians, an antisemitic and racist pressure group and Kirchenpartei, gained enough power on boards of the member churches to be able to install Ludwig Müller to the office of Reichsbischof in the 1933 church elections.
-The German Evangelical Church Confederation was subsequently renamed the German Evangelical Church.
+The German Christians movement, an antisemitic and racist pressure group and movement, gained enough power on boards of the member churches to be able to install Ludwig Müller to the office of Reichsbischof in the 1933 church elections.
+The German Protestant Church Confederation was subsequently renamed the German Evangelical Church.
 In 1934, the German Evangelical Church suffered controversies and internal struggles which left member churches either detached or reorganised into German Christians-led dioceses of what was to become a single, unified Reich Church compatible with Nazi ideology for all of Nazi Germany.